-The permanent digital revolution, the recent global pandemic, new intercontinental economic leaderships and environmental upheavals are deeply shaking up local economies.
-They highlight the fragility of the environment and ecosystems as well as reveal the interdependencies between local companies and their international markets.
-In doing so, they submit to a hitherto unknown tension in long supply chains by revealing occasional breaks in the markets for goods and services which are sometimes very unsuitable for substitution.
+The permanent digital revolution, the recent global pandemic, new intercontinental economic leaderships and environmental upheavals are profoundly shaking up local economies.
+They highlight the fragility of the environment and economic ecosystems, and they reveal the interdependencies between local businesses and their international markets.
+In doing so, they subject supply chains in long supply chains to a hitherto unknown tension by causing occasional disruptions in the markets for goods and services that are sometimes very difficult to substitute.

-These major developments are combined with the successive shutdowns of the economy, and more than ever point to the urgent need to support territorial transitions in employment and skills.
-There is no natural mechanism in economics that ensures this transition.
+These major developments are combined with the successive shutdowns of the economy, and point more than ever to the urgent need to support territorial transitions in employment and skills.
+There is no “natural” mechanism in economics that ensures this transition.
 Job losses are then numerous as well as the creation of new activities.
-Many people see their jobs definitely threatened in the short term.
+Many people see their jobs permanently threatened in the short term.
 New jobs and new skills are needed to support the dynamics of small local businesses.
-Rural territories are at the forefront of this development, witnessing in recent years significant population movements from neighboring territories to distant continents.
+Rural territories are at the forefront of this development, witnessing for several years significant population movements from neighboring territories to distant continents.

-The first challenge is to find a balance between job demands and available offers, taking into account population movements and therefore deploying the most inclusive strategies possible.
-It is also about allowing the generations present in the territory to access the jobs that are created in local businesses or to create their own activities according to societal developments.
+The first issue is toseek balances between job applications and available offers, taking into account population movements and therefore deploying the most inclusive strategies possible.

-The third challenge is to adapt training systems in order to make them more agile, meeting the needs of individuals and companies and designed both locally and internationally.
+The fourth issue, which encompasses the previous three, is toadapt training systemsfor adults to make them more agile, meeting the needs of individuals and businesses and designed both locally and internationally.

 Context of the project

 Our public institutions and our associative organizations have many technical and above all organizational resources to support this movement, but these remain untapped.
-However, these structures were created over the course of the needs in the past years and in very different contexts, they must face the future challenges.
+However, these structures were created according to needs in past years and in very different contexts, they must face future challenges.

-SMEs and VSEs form the vast majority of the network of businesses in the territories.
-However, they evoke serious obstacles to their development:
+SMEs and VSEs form the vast majority of the business network in the territories.
+However, they mention serious obstacles to their development:

-The isolation of their professions hindering the capacity for innovation and anticipation
+The isolation of their professions hampering the capacity for innovation and anticipation

-Lack of time for human resource management ... one of the company's main resources
+Lack of time for human resources management… one of the company's main resources

-At the same time, the life courses of individuals are undergoing less and less linear changes.
+The life paths and career paths of individuals are changing less and less linearly.
 The choice of places of residence is often independent of the choice of place of employment.
-Changes of territory are more and more common.
+Territory changes are becoming more and more common.

 The questions asked

-How to make the territory a space of management and resources for companies and to promote the social inclusion of populations ?
+How to make the territory a space for management and resources for businesses and to promote the social inclusion of populations?

-How are specific territorial skills a tool for valuing people and promoting sustainable economic development?
+How are specific territorial skills a tool for enhancing people and facilitating sustainable economic development?

-How to truly innovate in the field of services to businesses and individuals in favor of the employment of the territory?
+How to truly innovate in the field of services to companies and individuals in favor of local employment?

-• Other European countries have tools and procedures that can be transposed into our territories ...
-We need to know them better!
+•Other European countries have tools and approaches that can be transposed to our territories… It is necessary to know them better!

 • The territory is a space of innovation for many sectors of activity and specific sectors, it is also the place of multiple partnerships for the benefit of a common interest

-• Specific territorial skills make it possible to manage career paths while promoting the competitive competitiveness of local businesses.
-They allow businesses to take root and the social inclusion of residents.
+•Specific territorial skills make it possible to manage career paths while promoting the competitive competitiveness of local businesses.
+They allow the anchoring of companies and the social inclusion of the inhabitants.

-Identify innovative practices in entrepreneurship and the management of jobs and skills
+Identify innovative practices in entrepreneurship and management of jobs and skills

 Experiment in each territory